- Thu. 27 Apr, 2017 (3:00 pm)

-At St. Francis of Assisi School, we are committed to quality Catholic education.
+At St. Francis of Assisi School, we are committed to quality catholic education.
 The Early Childhood program begins by initiating the love of learning through literature, music, and fine arts.
 As a child progresses through our school and into the primary grades, age appropriate skills are emphasized.
 In the First Grade, children participate in a variety of group and independent learning experiences that help to develop problem solving and critical thinking skills that will assist them in the real world.
-The Common Core State Standards (CCSS) guide us in preparing our students to be career and college ready.

 The First Grade English Language Arts curriculum includes the study of the alphabet and various phonics skills, such as consonant sounds and blends, and short and long vowel sounds.
 The students are taught to use these to sound out and write new words.
-Parts of speech including nouns, verbs, adjectives, and pronouns are taught and used in writing practice.
+Parts of speech like nouns, verbs, adjectives, and pronouns are taught and used in writing practice.
 We work on opposites, contractions, compound words, and alphabetical order.
-Students are submerged in literacy through our reading program, and practice our skills using the CCSS mandate of a balance of fiction and non-fiction reading.
-The students are exposed to a leveled, differentiated classroom library, weekly visits to the school library, and independent reading.
+Students are submerged in literacy through our reading program, a classroom library, weekly visits to the school library, and independent reading.
 Good reading skills and habits are modeled and encouraged throughout the year.
 Daily writing begins with words, followed by sentences, paragraphs, and letter writing.

 Our social studies curriculum introduces and familiarizes students with the world around them, globally by learning about our world, and then more intimately as we learn about our community.
 The students learn about their role in their family, as well as the roles of various community helpers.
 We discuss rules in all aspects of society and how these rules allow communities to run smoothly.
 We learn about leaders of our world and community and their contributions.